dhairya163/Salary-Predicition-using-ML/README.md

 pandas

+pickle

 scikit-learn (Need just to change something in model, not required for execution of webapp)

-pickle

-.

-.

-.
+# Steps to run webapp -

 Execute command in terminal to run WebApp -

 streamlit run {destination_folder}\app.py

+# Some screenshots of the webapp

 ![image](https://user-images.githubusercontent.com/64198273/142244172-9b46af1e-d55a-40ad-80ce-33c193af8945.png)